Archives West Finding Aid

 - Walter De Lacy was a Helena, Montana, surveyor and cartographer, who worked on several government road surveys, and served as an official of the U.S. Surveyor's Office.
 This collection consists of general correspondence (1855-1896) discussing family matters, professional activities, and conditions in Helena, Montana.

-- Montana Historical Society, Research Center Archives
+Montana Historical Society, Library & Archives

 Montana Historical Society Research Center Archives